Katinka Hosszú: 2013

 In 2013, Hosszú set out to redeem herself after her medal-less performance at the 2012 Olympics.
 She attended numerous competitions and swam highly rigorous programs at each one, earning herself the nickname of the "Iron Lady".
 She earned three medals (two gold, one bronze) at the World Championships and a gold and two silvers at the European Championships.
 She also amassed a total of 24 golds and broke 6 world records during the World Cup series.

 2013 World Championships

-At the 2013 World Championships, she pulled out of the 100 m backstroke after qualifying second in the heats (preliminary races), to concentrate on the final of the 200 m individual medley which she subsequently won with a time of 2:07.92.
-She then touched third in the 200 m butterfly behind Liu Zige and Mireia Belmonte.
-She capped off her competition with a final gold in the 400 m individual medley, finishing in 4:30.41.
+At the 2013 World Championships, she pulled out of the 100-meter backstroke after qualifying second in the heats (preliminary races), to concentrate on the final of the 200-meter individual medley which she subsequently won with a time of 2:07.92.
+She then touched third in the 200-meter butterfly behind Liu Zige and Mireia Belmonte.
+She capped off her competition with a final gold in the 400-meter individual medley, finishing in 4:30.41.